regulatory

 What is Audit Trail?

 An audit trail is a time-ordered sequence of records documenting every significant action taken within a system or process.
 In financial services, that means a log covering transaction approvals, account access events, alert dispositions, document modifications, and any change to system configuration or user permissions.
+Banks sometimes call the control "evidence management" or "regulatory recordkeeping."
+The underlying requirement is the same regardless of label.

 The core requirement is completeness.
 A usable audit trail answers four questions for each event: what was done, who did it, when it happened, and what the system state was before and after.
 Missing any of those answers removes the record's evidentiary value.

-In anti-money laundering (AML) programs, the audit trail extends beyond raw transaction data.
+In anti-money laundering (AML) programs, that means the trail extends beyond raw transaction data.
 When an analyst reviews a Suspicious Activity Report (SAR), every step of that review needs to be logged: who opened the case, what data they pulled, what decision they made, and when they made it.
 If the bank later faces an enforcement action, that log is the primary evidence that staff followed policy.

 AI-driven transaction monitoring adds a further dimension.
 These platforms make automated decisions in milliseconds.
 Each decision needs a record of the model version, the input features, and the output score, not just the final pass/fail result.
 Without that granularity, the bank can't demonstrate to an examiner that any specific decision was sound, or explain it if challenged.